gql-dart/ferry/docs/isolates.md

 https://gist.github.com/knaeckeKami/b11ad83e4b69aa44638815d1471c2ba3

 If you implement another approach, feel free to send me a sample code so I can add it here.

+### updateResult / pagination

+If you set `updateResult` paremeter in queries with the `IsolateClient`, you need to make sure that the `updateResult` function can be sent to the ferry isolate.
+The easiest way to do ensure this to make it a top-level or static function.

+The refetch a request, call the `addRequestToRequestController` method on the `IsolateClient`.